Skip to content

 3. If the camera prompts you to recover video files, follow the on-screen instructions.

 Results vary by firmware and situation.
-If recovery isn’t offered or doesn’t work, you can still use rsv.repair with a reference clip from the same camera (see below).
+If recovery isn’t offered or doesn’t work, you can still use rsv.repair with just the .rsv file itself (see below).

 Recovery supports H.264 and H.265 streams as used on typical Sony bodies.
 Very old or unusual setups may need different tools.